jadecobra/python_tdd_exercises/source/conventions.rst

     triple single quotes
     '''

-* A tuple is a sequence or collection of data that cannot be changed later, it is immutable and represented with parentheses/brackets for example
+* A tuple is a sequence or container of data that cannot be changed later, it is immutable and represented with parentheses/brackets for example

   .. code-block:: python

     (1, 2.5, "three", [4, 'five'])

-* A list/array is a sequence or collection of data that can be changed after it is defined, it is mutable and represented with square brackets for example
+* A list/array is a sequence or container of data that can be changed after it is defined, it is mutable and represented with square brackets for example

   .. code-block:: python